PROMISCUOUS ASSEMBLAGE, FRIENDSHIP, & THE ORDER OF THINGS

 THE EXHIBITION MRS. DELANY AND HER CIRCLE

-AT YALE CENTER FOR BRITISH ART, NEW HAVEN CT, USA
+YALE CENTER FOR BRITISH ART, NEW HAVEN CT, USA

 24TH SEPTEMBER 2009 - JULY 2010